Hey AdmissionsMom: Real Talk from Reddit

 by Loren Pope

-Welcome to the A-Mom’s Book Shop
+Welcome to My Book Shop!

 Here you can find my favorite college admissions guides.
 You’ll also find some other great books about writing essays and bringing mindfulness into your life.